PandeyUtkarsh28/pandeyyyy/README.md

 - CRUD operations for cart items
 - Checkout page for users to finalize their orders
 - Order page for users to view all their past orders
-- Integration with API documented at [https://documenter.getpostman.com/view/18152321/2s9Xy5KpTi] for fetching product data and managing orders.

 ## Technologies Used